-- If the breathing and countdown is too much – requiring too much concentration – then, again, that is not crucial: just keep counting down slowly.
+- If the breathing and countdown is too much – requiring too much concentration – just keep counting down slowly.
 This is one safe experiment that is intended to fail.
 If you are good with figures, and you want to make the experiment trickier, then do a countdown in threes; that is, 1000, 1997, 1994 etc.

 - Let me end with a cunning strategy.
 If you return to bed and find you do not sleep yet again.
 Use slowed breathing to go back into visualisation of a relaxing scene and then use the thought that says: “I am not going to sleep, I am not going to sleep etc”.

 - If your adaptations of these approaches seem not to help then talk over things with a very trusted friend or professional.
 Some people tell me that speaking things out seems to help devise further action required, if it is needed.

 None of what I have to say here may help if you are a shift worker and you are required to sleep outside your own natural rhythm.
 It is possible that your work colleagues will be best equipped to identify some suitable safe experiments.

 You can use the countdown experiment listed above to meditate.

 Imagine, if you would, the sleep cycle diagram representing a ‘sea of sleep’.
 The sea level is represented by the hatched line labelled ALERT.
 Imagine, further, how an earthquake at sea can result in substantial lifting of the sea bed, here represented by the HOURS OF SLEEP line.